Smonman/WifiConnect/README.md

 ## Is this secure?

 It is important to note, that information contained in the QR code will be used as-is by this application.
-The application never shows this information explicitly (apart from the networks name), nor does it persit it outside of its livecycle.
+The application never shows this information explicitly (apart from the networks name), nor does it persit it outside of its lifecycle.

+## What must the QR code contain?

+Take a look at [this format](https://en.wikipedia.org/wiki/QR_code#Joining_a_Wi%E2%80%91Fi_network).